ksd3/rinexpy/docs/ARCHITECTURE.md

 | `jit` | `numba>=0.60` | the optional batched OBS3 decoder |
 | `all` | all of the above | everything |

-A bare `uv sync` (no extras) is sufficient for plain RINEX 2/3 NAV/OBS and SP3 reads; trying to open a `.crx`/`.Z` file without the matching extra raises `ImportError` with a precise actionable message.
+A bare `uv sync` (no extras) is enough for plain RINEX 2/3 NAV/OBS and SP3 reads.
+Opening a `.crx` or `.Z` file without the matching extra raises `ImportError` with an actionable message.

 ## Testing

-`tests/` contains 315 pytest tests across 24 test modules:
+`tests/` has 315 pytest tests across 24 modules:

-- 17 unit-test modules cover every src module independently.
+- 17 unit-test modules cover every src module on its own.
 - `test_api.py` integrates the dispatch.
 - `test_cli.py` smoke-tests the four subcommands.
 - `test_parity.py` cross-checks against an installed `georinex 1.16`.
-- `test_corrections.py` covers ANTEX/IONEX/CLK *application*.
+- `test_corrections.py` covers ANTEX/IONEX/CLK application.
 - `test_lambda.py`, `test_multifreq.py`, `test_rtk.py` cover RTK+AR.
 - `test_rtcm3.py`, `test_ntrip.py` cover the streaming layer.

-The full suite finishes in well under 3 seconds on a modern laptop.
+The full suite finishes in under 3 seconds on a modern laptop.

 ## Project layout